noodlefrenzy/coreos-azure/README.md

 $ export FLEETCTL_TUNNEL=[your cloud service].cloudapp.net:22001
 ```

-Now you should be able to use your development machine to control the cluster.
+You should now be able to use your development machine to control the cluster.
 Let's list the machines on the cluster to check that it's working:

 ```
 $ fleetctl list-machines
+MACHINE     IP      METADATA
+36a636af...
+10.0.0.4    region=us-east
+40078616...
+10.0.0.5    region=us-east
+f6ebd7d1...
+10.0.2.4    region=us-east
 ```

-TODO: The expected output

-Ok, so we have setup our cluster and our development machine locally to control the cluster.
+Success.
+We have setup our cluster and our development machine locally to control the cluster.
 The final step is scheduling workloads to run on the cluster.
 CoreOS uses the Systemd system management daemon to manage workloads on individual cluster machines and extends this concept to scheduling rule based distributed workloads across cluster machines.

 The Systemd unit file for our application looks like this: